ReddyPrashanth/ReddyPrashanth.github.io/README.md

 - Expertise in serverless application development, containerization, and integration with various AWS services.
 - Demonstrated understanding of AWS security best practices, identity and access management (IAM), and compliance requirements.
 - Successfully passed the AWS Certified Developer – Associate certification exam, validating practical knowledge and experience in AWS application development.

+## AWARDS

+2023 ONE KBR AWARD WINNER | Awarded on OCTOBER 23, 2023

+2022 FFI TEAM AWARD WINNER | Awarded on JUNE 16, 2022

+2021 ONE KBR AWARD WINNER | Awarded on NOV 21, 2021

+2019 ONE KBR AWARD WINNER | Awarded on AUG 16, 2019